 Walk into your local drugstore sometime and take a look around.
-On every shelf — especially in the back where the pharmacist fills prescriptions — you’ll find chemical remedies for just about every imaginable ailment, all developed by pharmaceutical companies who invest hundreds of billions of dollars in the name of making massive profits.
-It may seem hard to believe, then, that one of the most effective remedies in the drug store sells for only a few dollars.
+On every shelf—especially in the back where the pharmacist fills prescriptions—and you’ll find chemical remedies for just about every imaginable ailment, all developed by pharmaceutical companies who invest hundreds of billions of dollars in the name of making massive profits.
+It may seem hard to believe, then, that one of the most effective remedies in the drugstore sells for only a few dollars.
 It’s called witch hazel.

 What’s In A Name?